exhuma/pickup/_sources/writing_plugins.txt

    - A "run" function performs the actual job of creating/publishing the backup

-   - A source plugin is resposible to create backup files inside the "staging area".
+   - A generator plugin is resposible to create backup files inside the "staging area".

    - A target plugin is responsible to publish/push the files inside the staging area to another location.